yt-dlp/yt-dlp/README.md

 ### Specifying encoding of config files

-By default, config files are read by UTF-8.
+By default, config files are read in the encoding from system locale.
 If you saved your config file in a different encoding than that, you may write any of these to the first line of the file:

 1. `# -*- coding: ENCODING -*-` (e.g. `# -*- coding: gbk -*-`)